bitcoinj/bitcoinj.github.io/coding-conventions.md

 ## Java

-We target Java 6, though we can use Java 7 language features (except multi-catches).
-This is because that's the version supported by Android phones.
+`bitcoinj-core` targets Java 8 *and* **Android** 6.0 (Android API Level 23.)
+This is because we want to support a wide variety of Android phones.
 Due to our desire to make Bitcoin universally usable, we want to support developing countries where even new phones ship with old Android versions for cost reasons.
-Therefore it will be a long time until we can use any Java 8 features, as Java 7 started being supported only with Android KitKat.
+Therefore, we abstain from using the latest Java language features and APIs in `bitcoinj-core`.
+Other components of **bitcoinj** generally target Java 11.
+(See the [release notes](https://bitcoinj.org/release-notes) for details and updates.)

 We make minimal use of fancy tricks like code synthesis or reflection.
 Thus we also avoid frameworks that rely on them too.
-One reason is to keep things simple and readable, another reason is to avoid closing doors to things like trans-compilation into other languages or aggressive dead code elimination.
+One reason is to keep things simple and readable, another reason is to avoid closing doors to things like **GraalVM** native-image compilation, trans-compilation into other languages or aggressive dead code elimination.

 </div>